Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 Step 3: Create a Compute-intensive Application and Upload Its Image to SWR

-Create a compute-intensive application for stress tests, build an image from the application, and upload the image to SWR, so that the image can be pulled for deployment and management in the cluster.
+Create a compute-intensive application for the stress test.
+Create an image using the application and then push the image to SWR for deployment and management in the cluster.

 An ECS is required.
 You will be billed for the ECS and the bound EIP.
 For details, see Billing Overview.